TempleEight/temple-docs/TempleEight/docs/arch/system.md

 }
 ```

-These additions result in an additional `Auth` service being automatically generated, taking care of storing and verifying user credentials as well as issuing authentication tokens to clients for use with other services.
+These changes result in an additional `Auth` service being generated automatically that stores and verifies user credentials, and issues authentication tokens to users for use with other services.
-This is implemented by configuring Kong to check that any incoming requests have a valid [JWT](https://jwt.io/), except those destined for the `Auth` service.
+This is implemented by configuring Kong to check that any incoming requests have a valid [JWT](https://jwt.io/), except those destined for the auth service.
 Any requests that are not correctly authenticated do not pass Kong, so the internal microservices can be sure that all traffic has been correctly authenticated.

 Visually, the changes to our architecture look like: